The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

+The fourth step is to study the operator $\mathcal{N}_a$ and establish the inductive estimates of Lemma \ref{lem4.6}.}

+Following the estimates in previous steps, the last step is the complete proof of Theorem \ref{thm1.2*} by an induction process.
+Heuristically speaking, we shall show that once we have a good control on the non-radial part of {$R_a-v_a$}, then a better control on the non-radial part of $R_a-v_a$ could be obtained.
+As a consequence, we shall finally prove in Subsection 5.2 that the non-radial part of $R_a-v_a$ is arbitrarily small and

+By the uniqueness of $v_a>0$ as $a\nearrow a^*$ (cf. \cite[Theorem 1.3]{GLW}), we are able to conclude from above and (\ref{AA:4:1}) that up to a constant phase, all minimizers of $e_F(a)$ must be real-valued, unique and free of vortices as $a\nearrow a^*$, and thereby Theorem \ref{thm1.2*} is proved.
+For the details of the proof of Theorem 1.3, we refer the reader to Section 5.

+It is worthy of mentioning that the above ``inductive symmetry" argument can be applied for any radially symmetric potential like $|x|^2+t|x|^p$ with positive $t$ and $p\in(1,+\infty).$ Indeed, it can be generalized to the general radially symmetric function which admits polynomial growth at most, provided that the following two points are ensured: at first, Theorem 5.3 still holds for the given potential; secondly, we have to change the assumptions of Lemma 5.4 and Lemma \ref{rev-7} a little bit by requiring that $|T_{m,a}|$ and $|f_{i}|$ decay slightly faster than $|\nabla T_{m,a}|$ and $|\nabla f_i|$, respectively, where $i=1, 2$.

+{Before we end the introduction}, it deserves to remark that the nonexistence of vortices for rotating BECs with repulsive interactions were proved earlier in \cite{AJ,IM-1,IM-2, AA, CD, CP, CR, CRY, Ro} by different arguments, including jacobian estimates, vortex ball constructions, and so on.
+We also refer the celebrated monograph \cite{SSbook} to various kinds of techniques involved in the investigation of vortex structures for defocusing nonlinear problems.
+As far as we know, it seems that the above mentioned methods of studying vortex structures concentrate more on the analysis of the energy, which is not enough for our focusing nonlinear case.
+Indeed, besides the refined analysis of the energy, the proof of our Theorem \ref{thm1.2*} relies more on the refined limit analysis of the governing system (\ref{rev-4:3}), for which one needs to make full use of the non-degenerancy of $w$.

-This paper is organized as follows: in Section 2 we shall prove Theorem \ref{thm1} on the existence and nonexistence of minimizers for $e_F(a)$ under more general potentials satisfying (\ref{A:V}).
-The proof of Theorem \ref{thm1.2} is then complete in Section 3 by employing energy methods and blow-up analysis.
-Section 4 is devoted to the refined limit behavior of minimizers for $e_F(a)$ as $a\nearrow a^*$, based on which we shall complete the proof of Theorem \ref{thm1.2*} in Section 5.
-The proofs of Lemma \ref{lem4.1} and Proposition \ref{prop4.4} are finally given in Appendix A.
+This paper is organized as follows: in Section 2 we shall sketch briefly the proof of Theorem \ref{thm1} under more general potentials satisfying (\ref{A:V}).
+The proof of Theorem \ref{thm1.2} is given in Section 3 by employing energy methods and blow-up analysis.
+Section 4 is devoted to the proof of Proposition \ref{prop4.3} on the refined limit behavior of minimizers for $e_F(a)$ as $a\nearrow a^*$.
+In Section 5, we first establish Proposition \ref{prop4.4}, and the linearized operator $\mathcal{N}_a$ is then analyzed in Subsection 5.1.
+We shall complete the proof of Theorem \ref{thm1.2*} in Subsection 5.2 by the so-called method of inductive symmetry described above.
+In Appendix A, we shall prove two lemmas which are used in the proof of Theorem \ref{thm1.2*}.

-\section{Existence of minimizers}
+\section{Existence of Minimizers}

-In this section we shall prove Theorem \ref{thm1} on the existence and nonexistence of minimizers for $e_F(a)$.
-Recall that $w>0$ is the unique positive radial solution of (\ref{Kwong}), and $\frac{1}{2}\int _{\R^2}w^2dx$ is the minimum of the energy functional
+In this section, we shall address the proof of Theorem \ref{thm1} on the existence and nonexistence of minimizers for $e_F(a)$.
+Since the proof of Theorem \ref{thm1} is overall similar to \cite[Theorem 1]{GS}, we only sketch out the main differences.